 “An option is to not engage in the blame shift,” says Ferris.
 Keep the conversation on topic and try not to respond to their deflection.
 “Let the person finish, then redirect back to your complaint, even acknowledging that you want to hear what they have to say after you can talk about what you brought up.”

 You could say something along the lines of “Can we stay focused on the conversation at hand?”, or “I’m happy to talk about that later, but right now I’m addressing what you did.”

-Ferris also suggests speaking to their partner about why they always shift blame, instead of hearing what you have to say. “[Ask] your partner about what is going on with them, such as ‘What is going on here, I wanted to mention something that I was frustrated with, and now I hear you turning it back to me on something unrelated, it feels defensive, can we talk about that?’”
+Ferris also suggests being curious about the pattern that includes blame shifting. “[Ask] your partner about what is going on with them, such as ‘What is going on here, I wanted to mention something that I was frustrated with, and now I hear you turning it back to me on something unrelated, it feels defensive, can we talk about that?’”

 If you often find yourself on the receiving end of blame-shifting, your partner repeatedly refuses to take accountability for their behavior, or they’re otherwise abusive towards you, seek outside support from a therapist.